akhilchibber/earthml/README.md

   <img src="https://github.com/akhilchibber/earthml/blob/main/earthml_logo.png?raw=true" width="300" alt="earthml Logo">
 </p>

-EarthML is a Python library designed to convert geospatial datasets into a single geohash representing the smallest possible area that covers the entire dataset.
-It supports various formats, including `.shp`, `.geojson`, `.tif`, `.las`, `.png`, `.jpg`, and `.jpeg`.
+EarthML is an advanced Python library engineered to streamline the analysis of geospatial and remote sensing data.
+Developed with a vision to encompass a wide array of functionalities, EarthML currently supports geospatial data conversion into geohashes, and pre-processing of Synthetic Aperture Radar (SAR) datasets from Sentinel-1, ALOSPALSAR, and TerraSAR-X. EarthML is committed to expanding its functionalities to include other remote sensing sensors such as LiDAR, Hyperspectral, and Multispectral Optical in the near future.

 ## Goal

-The goal of EarthML is to simplify the process of converting geospatial data into a geohash.
-It can handle different file formats and automatically calculate the geohash that fits the entire study area.
+The primary objective of EarthML is to simplify and expedite the geospatial and SAR data analysis process.
+It is designed to handle diverse file formats, automatically compute geohashes that encapsulate the entire study area, and conduct essential pre-processing steps on SAR data.

 ## Features

-- **Support for Multiple Formats**: Easily convert geospatial data in Shapefile, GeoJSON, GeoTIFF, LAS, and image formats.
+- **Support for Multiple Formats**: Facilitates the conversion of geospatial data in various formats such as Shapefile, GeoJSON, GeoTIFF, LAS, and images.
-- **Geohash Calculation**: Automatically calculates the geohash that best represents the geographical bounds of the dataset.
+- **Geohash Calculation**: Automatically computes the geohash that optimally represents the geographical bounds of the dataset.
-- **Easy to Use**: Intuitive functions for loading and processing geospatial data.
+- **SAR Data Pre-Processing**: Offers functionalities for crucial pre-processing steps on SAR datasets from Sentinel-1, ALOSPALSAR, and TerraSAR-X. This includes radiometric calibration, speckle filtering, and geometric correction.
+- **Future-Ready**: EarthML is actively developed with a roadmap that includes the integration of other remote sensing sensors such as LiDAR, Hyperspectral, and Multispectral Optical.

 ## Installation